crcollins/chemtools-webapp/README.md

 Test
 ----

 Currently, there are a few tests as a sanity check for some of the main features of chemtools.
 You can run them with the following command.
 Note: For some of the tests to pass they require a test Torque Cluster.
 This requirement can be satisfied using [this](https://github.com/crcollins/torquecluster) repository which contains a Vagrant setup of a basic cluster.
+NOTE: These tests also assume that the test cluster is at localhost port 2222.

     $ python manage.py test account chem chemtools cluster data parse docs